Get all the latest data for Addis Ababa

 Are home prices above the long-term average in Addis Ababa as of 2026?

-As of early 2026, nominal property prices in Addis Ababa are clearly above long-term averages in birr terms, but when you adjust for inflation, the picture is more mixed and prices look elevated but not wildly detached from fundamentals.
+As of early 2026, nominal residential property prices in Addis Ababa are likely above their long-term Birr-denominated trend, but in real (inflation-adjusted) terms the picture is more mixed, with prices looking elevated but not wildly detached from what supply constraints and construction cost inflation can explain.

 Get fresh and reliable information about the market in Addis Ababa